-Common assault is defined by Section 61 of the Crimes Act.
+The offence of common assault falls under section 61 of the Crimes Act.

-According to the act, common assault includes where one person touches another person without their consent, or makes them fear for their physical safety.
+According to the law, common assault includes touching another person without their consent, or making them fear for their immediate physical safety.

-Common assault on its own is a less serious offence than other assault charges, such as assault occasioning actual bodily harm or grievous bodily harm.
+Common assault on its own is a less serious offence than other assault charges, such as assault occasioning actual bodily harm, reckless wounding or causing grievous bodily harm, or intentionally wounding or causing grievous bodily harm.

 Whether or not there is a charge of common assault depends on whether there has been a significant degree of harm caused to the victim as a result of the behaviour.